How to create a surplus amount of ₹ 62,400 by investing ₹ 2 lakhs a year?

 So, an investment of ₹2 Lakhs with the combination of ₹1,50,000 in E.L.S.S.
 (80C) and ₹50,000 in NPS (80CCD(1B)) reduces the taxable income by ₹2 Lakhs and helps to save income tax up to ₹62,400.

-If this tax-saving combination investment is continued every year, then there is a possibility of an additional yearly investment of ₹62400 (assuming current IT tax rates) which can create a substantial corpus in the long term if invested judiciously.
+If this tax-saving combination investment is continued every year, then there is a possibility of an additional yearly investment of ₹62400 (assuming current IT tax rates) which can create a substantial corpus in the long term or create a guaranteed source of income for lifetime if invested judiciously.

 Leave a Comment